herbdool/markdown/README.txt

-Markdown filter Drupal module
+Markdown filter Backdrop module
 =============================

+This module is a port of the Markdown filter Drupal module (https://drupal.org/project/markdown).

-Provides Markdown filter integration for Drupal input formats.
+Provides Markdown filter integration for Backdrop input formats.
 The Markdown syntax is designed to co-exist with HTML, so you can set up input formats with both HTML and Markdown support.
 It is also meant to be as human-readable as possible when left as "source".